This week's game preview is sponsored by Plum Creek Cabinets Plus of Emery!

 -

-Big East Conference action tonight has Baltic hosting Elk Point-Jefferson.
-Non-conference action has Sioux Valley hosting Sisseton and Parker at Tri-Valley.
-McCook Central/Montrose travels to Hot Springs tomorrow (Saturday) for a 5:00 pm central time kickoff.
+Big East Conference action tonight has Baltic at Elk Point-Jefferson.
+Non-conference action has Sioux Valley at Sisseton and Parker hosting Tri-Valley.
+McCook Central/Montrose hosts Hot Springs tomorrow (Saturday) at 6pm.

 -